elhy1999/m6AMutationClassifier/src/README.md

 # m6A Prediction Models

-This repository contains two different modeling approaches for the prediction of m6A, a type of methylation modification in RNA molecules.
+This repository contains two different modeling approaches.
 We have implemented a Random Forest (RF) classifier to tackle this prediction problem.
-We also attempted to train an AutoEncoder model, but decided not to use it due to its poor performance, though the code remains here for archival purposes.
+We also attempted to train an AutoEncoder model, but decided not to develop it further due to its poor initial performance, though the code remains here for archival purposes.

 ## Directory Structure
 ```